Lazy22zz/UE5-RPG-Combat-Game/README.md

   1, set the `UsedComboCount` to private\
   2, fill all montage's notify state and finish the heavy attack blueprint\
   https://github.com/user-attachments/assets/132b6fa9-72db-4ec0-85f9-f8565c935d85
-- 36, Make Gameplay Effect Spec Handle\
+- 36,HeroDamageInfoDone\
   ![Image_1741020850349](https://github.com/user-attachments/assets/b437d010-7068-4278-96be-253b63577d7f)\
-  Purpose: create a damage effect that will be applied to targets in the game. \
+  Purpose: create a damaging effect that will be applied to targets in the game. \
   It sets up all the necessary context (who's dealing the damage, what ability is being used, etc.) \
   and configures the damage parameters (base damage, attack type, combo count). \
   1, In WarriorHeroGameplayAbility.h